glycerine/uart/README.md

 application's context with more than this quick and cursory benchmark as a guide.

-Ease of use: efficient key-range lookup and iteration, as well as the ability to "treat the tree as a slice" using integer indexes (based on the counted B-tree idea[5] -- see the tree.At(i int) method), make this ART tree implementation
+Ease of use: efficient greater-than/less-than key lookup and range iteration, as well as the ability to "treat the tree as a slice" using integer indexes (based on the counted B-tree idea[5] -- see the tree.At(i int) method), make this ART tree implementation